What are the Best Single-Serve Coffee Makers?

 The Cuisinart brand has a long history of making kitchen appliances, but this is one of its few forays into the world of single-serve coffee machines.
 It’s compatible with K-Cups and ground coffee, making it a strong competitor for Keurig machines.

-A Cuisinart single-serve coffee machine is an excellent choice for anyone who wants the flexibility of using K-Cups and your favorite ground coffee.
+A Cuisinart single-serve coffee machine is an excellent choice for anyone who wants the flexibility of using K-Cups and your favourite ground coffee.
 It also offers good versatility for coffee brewing, options for five different cup sizes, and adjustable brewing temperature for hot coffee.

 The downside to the Cuisinart SS-10 is that it doesn’t brew as fast as other coffee makers on our list.
 Some customers also find that the machine doesn’t puncture the K-Cups properly.